sonocotta/esp-luma-drive/README.md

 ### Home Assistant - media player

-One simple way that Esparagus Echo can be used in the Home Assistant is by using a media player device.
+One simple way that ESP Luma Drive can be used in the Home Assistant is by using a media player device.
 [Yaml config](/firmware/esphome) will get you started.
 Below are the configuration steps that you need to do in the HA itself.

 | Step | Screenshot |
 |------|------------|